Moisture Content Of Soil

 Here’s a brief guide on how to determine the moisture content of soil:

 4. Weighing After Drying: After the drying period, remove the soil sample from the oven and weigh it again.
-The weight at this stage is called the dry weight, as it represents the weight of the soil without any moisture.
+At this stage, we call the weight the dry weight since it reflects the soil’s weight without any moisture.

 5. Calculating Moisture Content: The moisture content of the soil can be calculated using the formula: